Dampes-Hut/fast64/README.md

 Also see the extensive documentation in the https://github.com/CGCookie/blender-addon-updater README.

+The updater in this branch will only consider tags ending with `-hmc2024`.

-The "Update directly to main" button uses `bl_info["version"]` as the current version, and versions parsed from git tags as other versions.
-This means that to create a new version, the `bl_info` version should be bumped and a corresponding tag should be created (for example `"version": (1, 0, 2),` and a `v1.0.2` tag).
+The "Update directly to hmc2024-horror" button uses `bl_info["version"]` as the current version, and versions parsed from git tags as other versions.
+This means that to create a new version, the `bl_info` version should be bumped and a corresponding tag should be created (for example `"version": (1, 0, 2),` and a `v1.0.2-hmc2024` tag).
 This tag will then be available to update to, if it denotes a version that is more recent than the current version.

 The "Install main / old version" button will install the latest revision from the `main` branch.